-Because of the volatile modifier, the queue module's C++ implementation is expected to reread the serviceTime parameter whenever a value is needed; that is, for every job serviced.
-Thus, if serviceTime is assigned an expression like uniform(0.5s, 1.5s), every job will have a different, random service time.
-To highlight this effect, here's how one can have a time-varying parameter by exploiting the simTime() NED function that returns the current simulation time:
+Because of the volatile modifier, the C++ code underlying the queue module is supposed read the serviceTime parameter for every job serviced.
+Thus, if a stochastic value like uniform(0.5s, 1.5s) is assigned the parameter, the expression will be evaluated every time, and every job will likely have a different, random service time.

+As another example, here's how one can have a time-varying parameter by exploiting the simTime() NED function:

 '''

-\star\star.serviceTime = simTime()<1000s ?
+.serviceTime = simTime()<1000s ?
 1s : 2s # queue that slows down after 1000s

 '''